Introduction of our services

 Conciliation Service of the Labour Relations Division

-The Labour Relations Division of the Labour Department operates from 10 branch offices located in Hong Kong, Kowloon and the New Territories to assist employers and employees in establishments outside the government sector in resolving their labour disputes through the provision of conciliation service.
+The Labour Relations Division of the Labour Department operates from 10 branch offices located in Hong Kong, Kowloon and the New Territories to assist employers and employees in establishments outside the government sector in resolving their labour disputes through the provision of voluntary conciliation service.

 Procedures

 Conciliation service is accessible to both employers and employees.
 In case of a labour dispute, either party involved may approach a branch office near his work place to make enquiries in person.
-The staff of the branch office will interview the enquirer to understand the issue involved and explain the relevant provisions of the Employment Ordinance and/or the Minimum Wage Ordinance.
+The staff of the branch office will interview the enquirer to understand the issue involved and explain the relevant provisions of the Employment Ordinance and/ or the Minimum Wage Ordinance.
 If the party concerned requires conciliation service, staff will assist him in filling a claim form and a conciliation meeting would be arranged upon receipt of a completed claim formRemarks.
-The other party would be requested in writing to attend the conciliation meeting at the scheduled time.
+The other party would be invited in writing to attend the conciliation meeting at the scheduled time.
 The conciliation meeting may also be conducted by telephone under special circumstances.

 If an employer or a company cannot pay the wages in arrears or relevant termination payments on account of bankruptcy or liquidation, the employee will be assisted to apply for ex gratia payment from the Protection of Wages on Insolvency Fund as necessary.